Operation Hong Kil Dong: Aftermath

 When Chae returned his men to their coastal bases in late August, he reported that they had eliminated over 700 PAVN, mostly from the 95th Regiment, and had captured over 450 weapons, at a cost of 27 Korean dead.

 Meanwhile the survivors of the 95th Regiment were escaping into the hills west of Tuy Hoa.
 Unobserved, the PAVN regrouped and were replenished by the VC.
 On 9 August they attacked, this time at Hieu Xuong, a district capital adjacent to Tuy Hoa Air Base.
 After overrunning a revolutionary development headquarters and killing 13 defenders, the PAVN quickly withdrew, taking 57 weapons and large amounts of radio equipment.

 For the next three weeks everything was quiet in Tuy Hoa.
 Then, on the evening of 29 August the 95th attacked again and, occupying hamlets west of the city, dared the Koreans and South Vietnamese to respond in force.
 Unaccustomed to fighting in built-up areas, the allies reacted slowly.
 When they did, they chose to risk taking casualties over-using firepower indiscriminately.
 It took a week to regain the lost hamlets.
 For the Korean and South Vietnamese forces the cost was high.
-Eight days later, on 6 September, the enemy return ed to the same hamlets.
+Eight days later, on 6 September, the enemy returned to the same hamlets.
 This time the Koreans and South Vietnamese reacted differently.
 Unwilling to take heavy losses, they brought in artillery and air strikes, destroying both the enemy and the hamlets.
 Overall results were predictable.
 Although the PAVN lost over 400 men during the three-week offensive, the fragile pacification program suffered from the attacks.
 The fighting destroyed 9 hamlets and 3,700 dwellings.
 Over 20,000 people lost their homes, while civilian casualties, although unrecorded, reportedly were high.

 Vietnam veterans such as Chae, and Colonel (Retired) Choi Hee Nam, wrote about Operation Hong Kil Dong in their Vietnam War memoirs.